roryhr/resume/README.md

-Here's my resume which I made in LaTeX and compiled into a pdf.
+My resume is written in LaTeX and typeset to a pdf.

-Feel free to take a look under the hood and use it yourself.
+Feel free to take a look under the hood and use it yourself, I tried to keep things simple.
-Generally speaking I've opted to keep things simple and deferred to TeX's judgment regarding layout and spacing.
+I use the TeXShop editor which comes with the [TeX Live](https://www.tug.org/texlive/) distribution.